saona-raimundo/markovian/To do.md

 - **Modules organization:** different algorithms for simulation
   - Exact
   - Fast
+    - Sample speed
   - Accurate
-- Continuous time processes by epsilon-strong simulation
+  - epsilon-strong
     - Brownian motion

+## Jump processes

+In a few cases, the marginal distributions of the increments have a simple form such as a **gamma distribution**, a **stable distribution**, or an **inverse Gaussian distribution** so that special methods for such distributions allow to generate discrete skeletons.

+### Possion process

+### Levy process

 ## Abstract probabilities